Security

 Protection.
 Even if a router contract is compromised, Permit2 keeps funds secure from unauthorized actions.

-Blazing’s off-chain security focuses on private key protection.
-This includes both infrastructure and platform security.
+Blazing’s off-chain security focuses on private key protection, encompassing both infrastructure and platform security.

 Zero-knowledge framework.
-Each user’s private key is encrypted separately.
-We do not use a universal master key to prevent any single point of failure.
+Each user’s private key is encrypted separately, ensuring that we do not use a universal master key to prevent any single point of failure.

 Secure enclave.
 An isolated environment manages encryption keys, with access restricted to authenticated code only.
-During transactions, the private key is loaded into memory for nanoseconds and is immediately erased, eliminating exposure risks.
+During transactions, the private key is loaded into memory for a brief period and is immediately erased, thereby eliminating exposure risks.

 Two-Factor Authentication (2FA).
 Adds an extra layer of protection, requiring a second method to access accounts.

 Lock Account.
-Fully disconnects access to private keys until reactivated by the user.
-When Lock Account is enabled, even we can’t sign any transactions on behalf of the user, as we’ve physically removed access to their private keys.
+This feature entirely disconnects access to private keys until reactivated by the user.
+When Lock Account is enabled, we can’t even sign any transactions on behalf of the user, as we’ve physically removed access to their private keys.